New Year's sex assaults stoke German migrant debate

 Police in Cologne said they had received 90 criminal complaints by Tuesday and quoted witnesses as saying that groups of 20-30 young men "who appeared to be of Arab or North African origin" had surrounded victims, assaulted them and in several cases robbed them.

-A plain-clothed policewoman was reportedly among those attacked.
+A plain-clothes policewoman was reportedly among those attacked.

 "We assume more people will come forward," police chief Wolfgang Albers told reporters.

-The northern port city of Hamburg also reported around 10 similar attacks against women on New Year's Eve.
+The northern port city of Hamburg also reported around 10 similar attacks.

 - 'Exploitation' of refugee issue -